 Overview

-The program you choose for your teen needs to view substance use as a primary disease and not as a symptom.
-Your teen needs to have a complete evaluation to determine the level of substance use and the presence of other mental health or medical conditions.
+Your teen will need a complete evaluation to determine the level of substance use and the presence of other mental health or medical conditions.

 Most likely, family therapy will be part of the treatment.
 You need to provide support and encouragement for your teen both during and after the program.

-The program needs to provide leisure or recreational time when your teen can pursue a hobby or interest.
-A leisure activity that can be continued after treatment will help your teen have something healthy to do rather than use substances.
+Treatment programs should provide time for your teen to pursue a hobby or interest.
+Having interests they can continue after treatment will help your teen have something healthy to do rather than use substances.

-Special services such as mental health services, vocational (job) training, and counseling need to be part of the program.
-If your teen has other conditions, such as depression, attention deficit hyperactivity disorder (ADHD), or anxiety disorder, treatment for those conditions needs to be started during substance use treatment.
+Special services such as mental health services, vocational (job) training, and counseling are important parts of treatment that need to be part of the program.
+If your teen has other conditions, such as depression, attention deficit hyperactivity disorder (ADHD), or anxiety disorder, these conditions should be treated during substance use treatment.

-The program needs to require that your teen not use substances during treatment.
+A treatment program should require that your teen not use substances during treatment.
 Random urine drug screens can be used to monitor teens during treatment and even in an aftercare program.

 Relapse (returning to substance use) is common after treatment for substance use.
-Teen programs need to help the teen develop a plan for dealing with cravings, high-risk situations, and relapse.
+The program should help your teen make a plan to deal with cravings, high-risk situations, and relapse.

-Returning to substance use (relapse) is common after treatment.
-An aftercare program that keeps the teen involved and around people who are staying sober (in recovery) helps lower the chance that your teen will relapse.
-If your teen commits to aftercare, your teen will be less likely to relapse.
+An aftercare program should keep your teen involved and around people who are staying sober while in recovery.
+This helps lower the chance that your teen will relapse.

 Related Links